markmikkelsen/Gannet/README.md

 Gannet uses a form of [semantic versioning](https://semver.org/) in the style 'x.x.x' to mark code releases.
 Versioning is also conducted on a module-specific basis using the style 'YYMMDD'.
 That is, each Gannet module has its own release version.
 Users should note that module-specific versions sometimes are updated despite the semantic version number remaining unchanged (typically for minor updates/bug fixes).

-## Developers
+## Lead developer

-- Richard Edden (Johns Hopkins University) - creator
-- Mark Mikkelsen (Weill Cornell Medicine) - lead developer
+- Mark Mikkelsen (Weill Cornell Medicine)

+## Creator

+- Richard A. E. Edden (Johns Hopkins University School of Medicine)

+## Contributors

-- Georg Oeltzschner (Johns Hopkins University) - contributor
+- Georg Oeltzschner (Johns Hopkins University School of Medicine)
-- Muhammad Saleh (Children's Hospital of Philadelphia) - contributor
+- Muhammad G. Saleh (Children's Hospital of Philadelphia)
+- Helge J. Zöllner (Johns Hopkins University School of Medicine)
+- Nicolaas A. J. Puts (King's College London)
-- C. John Evans (Cardiff University) - contributor
+- C. John Evans (Cardiff University)
-- Ashley Harris (University of Calgary) - contributor
+- Ashley D. Harris (University of Calgary)
-- Nicolaas Puts (King's College London) - contributor

 ## License and citing Gannet